All these collections are made with traditional printing press.

-These unique italian designs, dating from the fifteenth and sixteenth century, are printed on high quality soft paper.
+These unique italian designs, dating from the 18th century, are printed on eco-friendly papers, FSC certified.

-The elegance and charm of this ancient type of printing makes this collection of stationery distinctive and unique.
+The elegance and charm of this ancient type of printing makes these collections of stationery and gift items distinctive and unique.

 The pressing process transfers the ink and leaves a deep impression on the paper creating a three dimensional print that has a feel unlike any other type of printing.

 The nature of the printing demands a high quality, and generally heavier weight, paper that will not tear or thin when pressed.
 Rossi 1931 uses a perfect type of paper containing fibers that are soft and readily accept an impression as well as ink.
 As you might expect, letterpress printing is both time consuming and labor-intensive.
 Prints are made one-at-a-time with each print having its own unique variations of ink coverage and depth of impression.
 Usually, letterpress is reserved for short-run items such as invitations, personal stationery, greeting cards and special decorative papers.
 Beautiful tactile and simply exquisite, letterpress printing has a rich, warm feel that one can’t help but appreciate.